← Research

 """)

-LevelConsistencyConcurrencyUse Case
+LevelConsistencyConcurrencyUse

 READ UNCOMMITTEDDirty reads allowedHighestAnalytics, approximate results

-READ COMMITTEDOnly committed dataHighOLTP default (recommended)
+READ COMMITTEDOnly committed dataHighOLTP default

-REPEATABLE READConsistent readsMediumReports requiring consistency
+REPEATABLE READConsistent readsMediumReports needing consistency

-SERIALIZABLEPerfect consistencyLowestCritical operations only
+SERIALIZABLEPerfect consistencyLowestCritical paths only

 def process_order(order_id):